-Room thermostat (EKRTWA, EKRTR1)
+Room thermostat (EKRTWA, EKRTR1, RTRNETA)

 You can connect an optional room thermostat to the indoor unit.
-This thermostat can either be wired (EKRTWA) or wireless (EKRTR1).
+This thermostat can either be wired (EKRTWA) or wireless (EKRTR1 and RTRNETA).
+Thermostat RTRNETA can only be used in heating-only systems.

 For installation instructions, see the installation manual of the room thermostat and addendum book for optional equipment.